ptomulik/testmd/md/README.md

 Some GitHub repositories have to post-process assets created by upstream repositories.
 A repository that puts the assets into Docker images is an example.
-Each time, the upstream publishes a new release, the repository should rebuild and publish new images.
+Each time the upstream publishes a new release, the repository should rebuild and publish new images.
 This requires, however, some knowledge about existing upstream releases.
 This action enables us to obtain necessary information directly from upstream repository.